 This time of year arrives with so much joy – cute trick-or-treaters, family gathered around Thanksgiving dinners, and the delight of the holidays.
 But with the good comes the bad.
 The cool weather and bitter temperatures can cause a whole world of plumbing problems.
 R & M Climate Control Service Experts is here with a few preventative measures to help you minimize your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Knoxville.
 This usually happens when high water pressure from the main water pipe encounters freezing temperatures.
 To help avoid this plumbing problem, leave a faucet somewhat open to let water continuously flow through.
 If you do discover a frozen pipe, disable the main water supply to stop the pipe from rupturing.
-Try warming the frozen area of the pipe with warm water and if that fails, give R & M Climate Control Service Experts a call and we’ll send one of our professional plumbers out to examine the problem.
+Try warming the frozen area of the pipe with warm water and if that fails, give R & M Climate Control a call and we’ll send one of our professional plumbers out to examine the problem.

 Broken Water Line